justynspooner/hedera-nft-toolset/README.md

 ## Installation

+First install Node from [here](https://nodejs.org/en/download/).

-Install the dependencies and devDependencies and start the server.
+Then you can install the dependencies and devDependencies by running:

 ```bash
 $ npm install